-As of April 15, 2020, options to purchase 2,984,108 shares of common stock were outstanding under the Existing Plan with a weighted-average remaining term of 8.71 years and a weighted-average exercise price of \$17.86 per share, restricted stock units with respect to 1,020,430 shares of common stock were outstanding and an additional 874,487 shares of common stock were reserved for future awards under the Existing Plan.
-Our compensation committee considered our historic burn rate levels and the impact of utilizing regular annual equity compensation grants in determining how long the amended share authorization could potentially last.
-We expect the share authorization under the Plan to provide us with enough shares for awards for up to two years, with such timing dependent on a variety of factors, including the price of our shares and hiring activity during the next few years, forfeitures of outstanding awards, and noting that future circumstances may require us to change our current equity grant practices.
+As of April 15, 2021, options to purchase 5,058,240 shares of common stock were outstanding under all of our equity compensation plans with a weighted-average remaining term of 8.88 years and a weighted-average exercise price of \$10.79 per share, restricted stock units with respect to 315,989 shares of common stock were outstanding and an additional 1,179,756 shares of common stock were reserved for future awards under the Plan.

+Our compensation committee considered our historic burn rate levels and the impact of utilizing regular annual equity compensation grants in determining how long the additional share authorization could potentially last.
+We expect the additional share authorization under the Plan to provide us with enough shares for awards for up to two years, with such timing dependent on a variety of factors, including the price of our shares and hiring activity during the next few years, forfeitures of outstanding awards, and noting that future circumstances may require us to change our current equity grant practices.
 We cannot predict our future equity grant practices, the future price of our shares or future hiring activity with any degree of certainty at this time, and the share reserve under the Plan could last for a shorter or longer time.

-The shares available for grant under the Plan would facilitate our ability to continue to grant equity incentives which is vital to our ability to fully engage and attract and retain the highly skilled individuals required to support our retention and growth in the extremely competitive labor markets in which we compete.
+The additional shares available for grant under the Plan would facilitate our ability to continue to grant equity incentives which is vital to our ability to fully engage and attract and retain the highly skilled individuals required to support our retention and growth in the extremely competitive labor markets in which we compete.
 Our employees are some of our most valuable assets, and such awards are crucial to our ability to motivate individuals in our service to achieve our goals.
-We strongly believe that the approval of the Plan is instrumental to our continued success.
+We strongly believe that the approval of the amendment to the Plan is instrumental to our continued success.

-Accordingly, our Board believes adoption of the Plan is in the best interests of the Company and its stockholders and unanimously recommends that stockholders vote "FOR" the approval of the 2020 Equity Incentive Plan.
+Accordingly, our Board believes that the amendment of the Plan is in the best interests of the Company and its stockholders and unanimously recommends that stockholders vote "FOR" the amendment of the 2020 Equity Incentive Plan.